How to decant wine without a decanter

 To really punch up your wine with oxygen and quickly reach optimum flavors and aromas you will need one basic household item, a blender.
 Pour your wine into a blender and blend that young Chianti for about 20-30 seconds.
 You can also use a hand held blender and a measuring cup to pour the wine into.

 Congratulations, now you know how to decant wine without a decanter.
 You can drink and serve your wine at its most potential.
-This will also help you avoid using a decanter that appears odd and strangely space shaped.
+This will also help you avoid using a decanter that appears odd and strangely space shaped (but if you’re intereste in wine accessories, read here).
 Cheers!